ArpitPrd/MatMul/README.md

 - Integers are limited to 1, 2, 3
 - We considered only 2 x 2 matrices
 - MSE Loss achieved so far is 0.044
+- Therefore all the elemnets of the matrices differ from the actual value only by 0.2

 ## Vision